jcsumaya/jcsumaya/README.md

 I’m an international student specializing in I.T.
 Software Development.
 I was introduced to coding in 2022 and started with Kotlin + Android Studio.

 * 🌍  Based in Canada 🍁
-* 🧠  Currently learning more about JavaScript, Bootstrap, C# ...
+* 🧠  Currently learning more about JavaScript, Tailwind CSS, C# ...
 * 🎮  Casual Gamer (MMORPGs, Tetris, DOTA 2, etc.)

 ### Skills